What is Qualia Senolytic? What Does Qualia Senolytic do?

 Longvida Optimized Curcumin® Extract

 The search that led to the identification of fisetin and luteolin as potential senolytic compounds also identified one more, curcumin (3).
 Other research has also suggested curcumin’s potential for helping to manage senescent cells (14–16).* Curcumin has been one of the most studied polyphenols over the past 2 decades.
-It comes from turmeric (Curcuma longa roots), is the pigment that gives turmeric its characteristic yellow-orange color, and is why turmeric is sometimes referred to as “yellow root” or “golden spice” (17).
-In addition to the senolytic potential it has on its own, we expect curcumin to complement other ingredients in Qualia Senolytic, especially quercetin (18–23) and milk thistle seed extract (24–30).*
+It comes from turmeric (Curcuma longa rhizomes), is the pigment that gives turmeric its characteristic yellow-orange color, and is why turmeric is sometimes referred to as “yellow root” or “golden spice” (17).
+In addition to the senolytic potential it has on its own, we expect curcumin to complement other ingredients in Qualia Senolytic, especially quercetin (18–23) and milk thistle fruit extract (24–30).*

 While senolytics are an emerging scientific field, one of the findings, dating back to the initial study that identified quercetin as a senolytic, has been that senolytic compounds should not be assumed to be equally active in helping to manage senescent cells in all tissues—combining senolytics with different tissue affinities appeared to be a better strategy than just using one (1).
 Quercetin, as an example, was better for helping to manage senescent cells when the cells came from bone marrow; it was not nearly as good when senescent cells were from fat tissue (1).
 Fisetin, on the other hand, has supported management of senescent cells from fat tissue (3).
 And, curcumin appears to have senolytic potential in intervertebral disc cells (14).
 Part of the reason that Qualia Senolytic has nine ingredients is because we wanted to make sure to include support for different tissues, covering more bases, so to speak.*